yiisoft/yii-runner-http/README.md

 `$paramsGroup` — the config parameters group name.

-`$nestedParamsGroups` — configuration group names that included to config parameters group.
+`$nestedParamsGroups` — configuration group names that are included into config parameters group.
 This is needed for recursive merge parameters.

-`$nestedEventsGroups` — configuration group names that included to events' configuration group.
+`$nestedEventsGroups` — configuration group names that are included into events' configuration group.
 This is needed for reverse and recursive merge events' configurations.

 #### Immutable setters